 YES, it’s dairy-free and yummy!

-With a nice big bag of bio pearls, I decided to give Mom’s recipe the old college try, but this time, of course, I had to add my own twist, you know, make it more “adult-ish”.
+With a nice big bag of bio pearls, I decided to give Mom’s recipe the old college try, but this time, of course, I had to add my own twist and make it more “adult-ish”.
 Lutz has never had tapioca pudding before, and I thought the best way to tempt him to try it was to use his favorite fruit, bananas, and a bit of alcohol.
 Well, that was a mistake.
-For the past four nights, this Tapioca Pudding and Bourbon Banana Whipped Cream has been his only request.
+This Tapioca Pudding and Bourbon Banana Whipped Cream has been his only request for the past four nights.

 Vanilla Bean Tapioca Pudding & Bourbon Banana Whipped Cream